 Click the title or image to download the resource.

-This Guide was developed as part of the CMS Equity Plan for Improving Quality in Medicare and is designed to assist hospital leaders and stakeholders focused on quality, safety, and care redesign, as well as QIN-QIOs, HENs, and CMS components working on care coordination, to identify root causes and solutions for preventing avoidable readmissions among racially and ethnically diverse Medicare beneficiaries.
+This Guide was developed as part of the CMS Equity Plan for Improving Quality in Medicare and is designed to assist hospital leaders and stakeholders focused on quality, safety, and care redesign, as well as HIINs, QIN-QIOs, and other stakeholders engaged in readmissions-related quality improvement activities.
 The Guide was prepared for the CMS Office of Minority Health by the Disparities Solutions Center at Massachusetts General Hospital in partnership with NORC at the University of Chicago.

 Racial and ethnic minority populations are more likely than their white counterparts to be readmitted within 30 days of discharge for certain chronic conditions.
 Social, cultural, and linguistic barriers contribute to higher rates of readmissions in these populations.
 This guide offers new, action-oriented guidance for addressing avoidable readmissions in this population by providing:

-- An overview of key issues related to readmissions for racially and ethnically diverse Medicare beneficiaries
+- An overview of key issues related to disparities in readmissions

-- A set of activities that can help hospital leaders take action to address readmissions in this population
+- A set of activities that can help hospital leaders address readmissions in this population

-- Concrete case examples of strategies and initiatives aimed at reducing readmissions in diverse populations
+- Strategies aimed at reducing readmissions in diverse populations

 Improving Patient Safety Systems for Patients With Limited English Proficiency: A Guide for Hospitals and TeamSTEPPS® Enhancing Safety for Patients With Limited English Proficiency Module